migov3/RheaFMEditor-ui/README.md

 - **View Semantic Metrics**: Analyze semantic metrics to evaluate the quality and coherence of the feature model.
 - **Interoperability Matrix**: Use the matrix to restructure the feature model for different languages and formats.
 - **Download Feature Model**: Download the modified feature model in a language and format of your choice.

+**Some of these features were discarded or left partially implemented**